nMaax/UROP/README.md

 DIM_FF = 128
 ```

-Promising future work could involve applying techniques of contrastive learning to a similar architecture, as attempted, but not yet concluded in [this notebook](notebooks/05.01-contrastive-learning-transformer.ipynb), or adapting existing SOTA techniques like [TranAD, Tuli et. al.](https://arxiv.org/abs/2201.07284) to fit within micro-controllers settings.
+Promising future work could involve applying techniques of contrastive learning to a similar architecture, as attempted—but not yet concluded, in [this notebook](notebooks/05.01-contrastive-learning-transformer.ipynb), or adapting existing SOTA techniques like [TranAD (Tuli et. al.)](https://arxiv.org/abs/2201.07284) to fit within micro-controllers enviroments.

 ### Quick-links to notebooks and results